2015–16 Premier League: Summary

 Arsenal, looking for their first title since 2004 and following a poor start, improved and in early January took the top spot from Leicester.
 However, a poor run of results, including draws with Liverpool, Stoke City and Southampton, and a loss to Chelsea saw them drop to fourth by mid-February.
 They remained in contention, but draws with West Ham United, Sunderland and Crystal Palace in April saw their title hopes vanish.

 Meanwhile, Arsenal's London rivals Tottenham Hotspur won six matches in a row, and when Arsenal lost to Manchester United at the end of February, Tottenham leapfrogged them into second place, where they remained until the final weekend of the season.
 Draws with West Bromwich Albion and Chelsea—in a game now known as the ‘Battle of the Bridge’—prevented them from winning their first league title since 1961.
 After a 2–1 home loss to Southampton and a 5–1 defeat away to Newcastle United in their final two matches, Tottenham ended the season in third place, one point behind Arsenal.

 West Ham United, in their final season at the Boleyn Ground after 112 years, achieved 62 points, a club record for a Premier League campaign.
 It was also the first Premier League season where they had finished with a positive goal difference (+14) and West Ham's eight defeats was also a club record for the fewest losses suffered in a Premier League season.

 Aston Villa, a presence in the Premier League since the league's foundation in 1992 and present in the top division since the 1988–89 season, were the first team to be relegated, after a 1–0 loss at Manchester United on 16 April.
 On 11 May, Sunderland won 3–0 against Everton, a result which relegated both Newcastle United and Norwich City with one game remaining.

-All of the final fixtures of the season were scheduled for 15 May and were to kick off at the same time.
+All the final fixtures of the season were scheduled for 15 May and were to kick off at the same time.
 However, Manchester United's home game against Bournemouth was called off after Old Trafford was evacuated because of the discovery of a suspicious device, which was destroyed in a controlled explosion.
 It was confirmed to be an accidental leftover from a training exercise.
 The match was played two days later on 17 May, with United winning 3–1.